qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

 1. Enter the bootloader using any of the following methods (you only have 7 seconds to flash once it enters):
-    * Press the `QK_BOOT` keycode
+    * Press the `QK_BOOT` keycode;
-    * Press the `RESET` button on the Teensy or PCB if available
+    * Press the `RESET` button on the Teensy or PCB if available;
-    * short RST to GND quickly
+    * Short RST to GND quickly.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Flash a .hex file
+3. Flash a .hex file.
-4. Reset the device into application mode (may be done automatically)
+4. Reset the device into application mode (may be done automatically).

 ## USBasploader